cfaujour/ICD10-ATC-Embeddings/README.md

 - **Automatic retrieval of related codes**
   (e.g. semantic neighbourhoods, diagnosis–treatment associations, exploratory search).

-- **Reuse or fine-tuning as an input embedding layer**
-  for machine-learning or neural models applied to claims or EHR data.
+- **Reuse as a pretrained embedding lookup table** optionally fine-tuned, for neural models applied to claims or EHR data using ICD-10, ATC, and related code systems.

-The scope is intentionally limited to these core use cases.

 ---

 ## Data source, method, and embedding properties

-The embeddings are learned from longitudinal claims data extracted from the **SNDS**, which covers nearly the entire French population and aggregates reimbursement and hospital information.
+The embeddings are learned from longitudinal claims data extracted from the **ESND** (subset of the SNDS), which covers ~1.5 milion French care sequences and aggregates reimbursement and hospital information.

 At a high level:
 - Code sequences are extracted from care trajectories.